Berg0162/Tacx-Virtual-Shifting/README.md

 At the very minimum, you need:
 - A **Tacx smart trainer** (legacy model without VS support).
 - A **Zwift Click device** (tested and working).
     - The Click is handy because it can be moved around and mounted in different spots on the handlebars and elsewhere.
-Notice that these are also offered in the secondhand market now by people that have bought later a Zwift Play device.
+Notice that these are also offered in online marketplaces now by people that have bought later a Zwift Play device.

 👉 That’s it!
 No need for extra gadgets.

-- **No Zwift Cog required** — just keep your bike chain in gear **34/17** or whatever is the optimal chain line.
+- **No Zwift Cog required** — just keep your bike chain in an optimal chain line, like in gear **34/17** or optimize sprocket position for your setup.
 - **No Zwift Play required** — although it will likely work as well if you own one.

 This project bridges your trainer and Zwift so that **pressing shift buttons on Zwift Click** feels like changing gears on a VS-enabled trainer.